GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

 1. Check `Is enabled` (unless there is a reason to leave this provider integration temporarily disabled)

-1. It's not required to check `Request For Email` or `Email linking` unless you want to exercise a [custom flow](./passport.md#altering-flow-behaviour)
+1. It's not required to check `Request For Email` or `Email linking` unless implementing a [custom flow](./passport.md#altering-flow-behaviour)

 1. Click on `Add` (meanwhile, accept the default values for the remaining fields)

 ![oidc_provider](../img/user-authn/passport/oidc_provider.png)

-**Note:**

 A simple standard [attribute mapping](./passport.md#attribute-mapping-and-transformation) is used for OpenID Connect providers by default.
 This will populate `uid`, `mail`, `cn`, `displayName`, `givenName`, and `sn` LDAP attributes if the relevant corresponding claims were gathered in the `userInfo` request.

 To learn more about how mappings work, check the [tutorial](../tutorials/passport-attributes-mapping.md).
 Also review the `/opt/gluu/node/passport/server/mappings/openidconnect-default.js` file in the Gluu chroot.
-If you need to make adjustments, do not edit the default mapping file but create a new one based on its contents.
+If you need to make adjustments, do not edit the default mapping file, create a new one based on its contents.

 ### Register a client at the OP